-Is There a Certain Demographic of the Population That Are Predominately Involved with a DWI Charge?
+Is There a Certain Demographic of the Population That Is Predominately Involved with a DWI Charge?

 Interviewer: Is there any typical person that you get that gets arrested for DWI?

 Jack O’Donnell: No, there’s no profile whatsoever.
 Young, middle-aged, old, male, female, age or income level does not matter when it comes to being charged with DWI.

 It Can Be Difficult to Gauge How Much Alcohol Consumption Can Result in a Level over the Legal Limit

 Interviewer: Of the people you’ve had as clients, are the majority of them close to the legal limit of the .08 blood alcohol level?
 Or do they tend to be actually ‘driving drunk’, with very high blood alcohol levels?

 Jack O’Donnell: Well, of course I have encountered them all but the majority of people that seek attorneys are the ones who have the elevated blood alcohol levels.
 This is because they do think that they are in more trouble than the others and that’s not quite true.

 They are all in trouble, they all need help, and it’s just a question of whether or not they all seek it.